Sustainability factored in to popular new Silverstone Park industrial development

 MEPC has released fresh images of the spacious new HQ-style industrial units it has constructed at the Silverstone Park business estate.

-Completed on schedule ahead of Christmas, just four of the 13 properties built – ranging in size from 6,000 sq ft to 30,000 sq ft – remain available to let.
+Completed on schedule ahead of Christmas, just two of the 13 properties built – ranging in size from 6,000 sq ft to 30,000 sq ft – remain available to let.

-Of the nine properties let so far, confirmed occupiers include:
+Of the 11 properties let so far, confirmed occupiers include:

 • Delta Motorsport, expanding on site to increase development of high its performance battery systems